gramlogic/summaries/derrida2016grammatology/part_1/1_end_of_book/2_signifier.md

 * Both indicate that the concept referred to by the quoted term is suspect.
 * Similarly, the quotes around "thought" and "meaning" could be meant to indicate that, like "rationality," they are "significations that have their source in that of the logos."

-#### question
+#### question:
 'the essence of the _phoné_ would be immediately proximate to that which within "thought" as logos relates to "meaning"'

 * simplified: 'the essence of the _phoné_ would be immediately proximate to that which relates to "meaning"'
     * without the extra phrase this makes sense.
-  * What is meant by 'within "thought" as logos'?
+* 'within "thought" as logos'?
-  * Really, what is confusing is just "as logos" and the scare quotes.
+    * Really, what is confusing is just "as logos" and the scare quotes around thought.
-  * Maybe "thought" as logos distinguishes it from other possible ways of conceiving "thought"?
+    * Maybe the intent is to distinguish "thought as logos" from other possible ways of conceiving "thought"?
     * Like, within metaphysics, thought is confined to and controlled by logos, meaning "reason"
+    * In this interpretation, the scare quotes about "thought" indicate the word is being used in a way that is influenced by logocentrism.

-#### question
+#### question:
 Why is "compose" in scare quotes?

 * rassembler... re-assembler...
 * assemble: ad simul, to copy / simulate
 * compose: place together

+### privilege of the voice
-#### producer of the first signifier
+* produces first signifier
+* not just one among others
+* signifies "mental experiences"

 ##### Aristotle:
 * spoken words represent mental experience